Origin of life

 The academic hypothesis needs to be able to refer to a mechanism that can spontaneously increase complexity, and do so at a rate that significantly exceeds the rate at which complexity is reduced or eliminated by other spontaneous mechanisms.

 There is no such mechanism, and therefore the academic hypothesis cannot be correct.
-Without such a mechanism, the academic hypothesis has no more credibility than a hypothesis that ascribes life to the wave of a magicician's wand.
+Without such a mechanism, the academic hypothesis has no more credibility than a hypothesis that ascribes life to the wave of a magician's wand.

 However, the situation for the academic hypothesis is much worse than merely lacking a mechanism that can explain the increase in complexity.
-In order to contemplate the origin of life we have made use of several 'tools', such as 'reason', 'language', 'consciousness', and various abstract comcepts such as complexity, order, and structure.
+In order to contemplate the origin of life we have made use of several tools, such as ‘reason’, ‘language’, ‘consciousness’, and various abstract concepts such as complexity, order, and structure.
 These are the incorporeal aspects of life (i.e. things that exist but that do not occupy space, are independent of time, and do not consist of matter).
 The academic hypothesis doesn't even attempt to explain how these incorporeal things came into existence and became available to, or attached to, the corporeal things.
-There is no mechanism known by which 'rationality' or 'consciousness' or any abstract concept could come into existence from the spontaneous interactions of space, time and matter.
+There is no mechanism known by which ‘rationality’ or ‘consciousness’ or any other abstract concept could come into existence from the spontaneous interactions of space, energy and matter.

 What is true for sand and bricks is also true at the atomic and molecular level of the universe.
 The molecules will never spontaneously assemble into complex structures because the things that happen spontaneously to molecules will break complex structures apart and/or combine atoms or molecules into highly stable forms such that the constituent atoms are then no longer available to be recombined to form the molecules of life.